Denver Sleep Apnea Treatment – Denver, CO, Littleton, CO

 Obstructive Sleep Apnea is a medical disease.
 Sleep testing and oral appliance therapy are covered by most medical insurances.
 They are not covered by dental insurance.
 Being a dental office we are unable to process your insurance claims.
 It is the patient’s responsibility to seek reimbursement from his medical insurer.
 Our office will help you with the paperwork.
 The insurance company will require a copy of the polysomnogram reports, a letter of medical necessity from the referring physician, a copy of the dentist’s evaluation notes, with an explanation why CPAP cannot be utilized as well as codes and fees.
 Most of our patients are being reimbursed anywhere from 50-80% of the cost of the appliance therapy.

-Dr. Grabiak has an excellent reputation in the Littleton and Denver area as a general, restorative, and cosmetic dentist with a caring and efficient team.
 Feel free to make an appointment with Dr. Grabiak to talk about sleep apnea treatment options available to you from Denver Dentistry in Littleton, Colorado.

 Dr. Grabiak DMD, FAGD has completed extensive dentistry training in advanced dental techniques and typically completes 100-150 hours of dental continuing education classes yearly.
 This is six times more than most state's licensing requirement.